Hiking Makwa Lake - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 Description

 Makwa Lake sits quietly in Saskatchewan's Meadow Lake Region, offering a refreshing escape into nature without the crowds found at more popular destinations.
 This 3.2-kilometer trail winds through mixed forest and along the lake's edge, making it an ideal choice for families, casual hikers, or anyone seeking a peaceful outdoor experience.
-With only 50 meters of elevation gain spread across the route, the trail maintains a gentle grade that most visitors can handle comfortably in about an hour.
+With only 50 meters of elevation gain spread across the route, the trail maintains a gentle grade that most visitors can handle comfortably in about an hour and fifteen minutes.

 The name "Makwa" comes from the Cree word for bear, hinting at the wild character of this landscape despite the trail's easy nature.
 While you're unlikely to encounter bears on a typical visit, the name reflects the rich Indigenous heritage of this region and the untamed wilderness that still surrounds the developed trail areas.